UK Stocks-Factors to watch on Oct. 29

-Oct 29 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 4 points higher at 7,335 on Tuesday, according to financial bookmakers.
+Oct 29 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening lower on Tuesday, with futures FFIc1 down 0.2% to 7301, ahead of the cash market open.

+* BP: BP's BP.L third-quarter profit dropped sharply, but still beat expectations, hurt by weaker oil prices, lower production and one-off charges linked to large divestments.

+* HUNTING: British oilfield services firm Hunting Plc HTG.L warned its annual core profit would be at the lower end of market expectations as it grapples with a slowdown in the U.S. onshore drilling market.

 * BHP: Unionized workers at BHP's BHPB.L Escondida copper mine, the world's largest, said late on Monday they would walk off the job for part of the work day on Tuesday in a show of solidarity with protests in Chile.